Idli is one of the first-class dishes to come from the kitchens down South

 4. Grinding:

 The form of appliance you operate to grind the paste also makes a lot of distinction to idlis the texture of idlis.
 Ideally, one should use a wet grinder instead of a mixie or a food processor for preparing idli batter.
-The stones inside the moist grinder can help you get a smoother, fluffier batter.
+The stones inside the moist hero can help you get a smoother, fluffier batter.
 Wet grinders won’t be that common.
 However, they are delightful for grinding dal and rice for idli batter.

 Also Read: Udupi, Chettinad & More: How Many Types Of Idlis Have You Tried?